PtrBreak/WinPSP/README.md

-# **WinBSP — Windows Pre‑Shutdown Processor**
+# **WinPSP — Windows Pre‑Shutdown Processor**
 *A lightweight, deterministic, and configurable processor for Windows’ PRESHUTDOWN phase.*

-WinBSP is a Windows service designed to execute user‑defined commands during the **PRESHUTDOWN** phase of system shutdown.
+WinPSP is a Windows service designed to execute user‑defined commands during the **PRESHUTDOWN** phase of system shutdown.
 It blocks the shutdown sequence until all configured tasks have completed or timed out, providing a reliable and auditable mechanism for pre‑shutdown automation.

 This tool is ideal for scenarios such as:

 - Flushing caches or buffers
 - Syncing data to remote storage
 - Gracefully stopping external systems
 - Running cleanup or archival scripts
 - Ensuring deterministic shutdown behavior

-WinBSP is written in Go, requires no dependencies, and runs as a single static executable.
+WinPSP is written in Go, requires no dependencies, and runs as a single static executable.

-It also functions on Windows Home Edition, providing shutdown‑script capability on systems that lack Group Policy support.
+It also works on Windows Home Edition, which does not provide Group Policy support, allowing shutdown scripts to run even on systems without GPO.

 ---